 Given these principles, how might designers create an environment that facilitates learning of a more robust gestural language for touch UI?

-An environment.
 In this case, what kind of affordances or help UI can designers employ that make learning and remembering new gestures easier?
-How can we build user communities that teach new users shortcuts and tricks?
+How might we build user communities that teach new users shortcuts and tricks?

 We see users do this already.
 Since the advent of the iPhone, people now expect glass to be interactive.
 We naturally swipe, tap, pinch and zoom our devices to see what happens, applying a trial and error strategy to find out what works.

 Designers must use clear and effective visual and audio feedback to confirm or deny that a user’s touch gesture has an intended effect on the system.

 And lastly, my own addition, a governing body.

 We need a neutral entity that sets forth definitions and standards for a common touch language, similar to language academies like L’Académie française, the Real Academia Española, or standards creators like the W3C.
 Both Apple and Microsoft have taken strides in this direction to define gestural languages for touch interaction on their individual platforms, but what we really need is a body of industry and academic professionals to lead the way in standardizing a gestural language across technology platforms so the touch interactions we have with computers can be easier to learn, more robust, and universally extensible.